A survey and analysis of TLS interception mechanisms and motivations: Delegation of content and keys

-\subhead{Other issues} One main drawback of Keyless SSL is that the key server must be highly available, partially defeating the purpose of using a CDN, and adding one round trip between the edge and the origin servers per TLS handshake.
+\subhead{Other issues} One drawback of Keyless SSL is that the key server must be highly available, partially defeating the purpose of using a CDN, and adding a round trip between the edge and the origin servers per TLS handshake.